 Before upgrading, carefully review the following information.
 See the full list of frequently asked questions for upgrading ArcGIS Server.

-- If you are upgrading to 10.6.1 from version 10.5.1 or earlier, you will need to re-authorize your software with a new authorization file for 10.6.1.
+- If you're upgrading to 10.7, you'll need to reauthorize your software with a new authorization file for 10.7.
 You can access your new authorization files in My Esri.
-If you are upgrading from version 10.6, you do not need to reauthorize your software.

-- Running the 10.6.1 setup will automatically upgrade your ArcGIS Server to 10.6.1.
+- If you're upgrading from 10.2 or later, running the 10.7 setup will automatically upgrade your ArcGIS Server to 10.7.
 There is no need to obtain and install each previously released version in sequence, or to uninstall your previous version of ArcGIS Server.

 - For your ArcGIS Enterprise portal to function, it must be the same version as your hosting server.
 You also need to re-install your Web Adaptor instances to the same version as ArcGIS Server.

-- If you have a multimachine ArcGIS Server site, you need to upgrade each machine in the site to version 10.6.1.
-It's recommended that you upgrade each ArcGIS Server machine sequentially; that is, wait until the first machine is upgraded before applying the upgrade on the next one.
+- If you have a multiple-machine ArcGIS Server site, you need to upgrade each machine in the site to version 10.7.
+It's recommended that you upgrade each ArcGIS Server machine sequentially; that is, wait until the first machine is upgraded before applying the upgrade to the next one.
 Each ArcGIS Server machine in the site must be at the same version number and be licensed exactly the same.

-- If you have already configured an enterprise geodatabase as the managed database for your hosting server and you are upgrading to 10.6.1, you will need to conduct a few additional steps.
-Once you've upgraded Server, you will need to register the enterprise geodatabase as a database (as opposed to a managed database).
+- If you've already configured an enterprise geodatabase as the managed database for your hosting server and you're upgrading to 10.7, you'll need to conduct a few additional steps.
+Once you've upgraded ArcGIS Server, you'll need to register the enterprise geodatabase as a database (as opposed to a managed database).
 Then, install ArcGIS Data Store and register it as a relational data store.
 This will configure ArcGIS Data Store as your hosting server's managed database.

 - Your ArcGIS Enterprise portal's version must match the version of the hosting server, any GeoAnalytics Server, any GeoEvent Server, and any Raster Analytics Server federated with it.
 However, a 10.6 portal will work with any other federated server that is at version 10.5 or later.
 For example, a 10.5 GIS Server (that is not the hosting server) and a 10.5.1 Business Analyst Server can be federated with a 10.6 portal as long as its hosting server is at version 10.6.